top of page

 KEY GOAL

-Design and deliver scalable behavioural interventions that would tackle risky cyber behaviours.
+Design and deliver scalable behavioural interventions that would tackle the frequent loss of ID access cards.

 MY ROLE